-Vegetation management for calendar years 2020 and 2021 resulted in 1,792 tree species trimmed, removed, cleared around cooperative owned facilities, and weed and herbicide treatment applied at 2 substations and 1 switch station.
+Vegetation management for the calendar years 2020 through December 2022 resulted in 2,696 tree species trimmed, removed, and cleared around Cooperative-owned facilities.
+In addition, weed and herbicide treatment has been applied at two substations and one switch station.